Packaged Food ReviewHealthy Eating GuidelinesSuper FoodsHealth and NutritionNutrition 101Weightloss DietNutrition Newsletter

-pre workout snacks(HealthCastle.com) Stock up on bundles of energy prior to your workout by including a nutritious snack.
-Eating before exercise, as opposed to exercising in the fasting state, has been shown to improve performance and is a great way to boost stamina and endurance.
-The purpose of a pre-workout snack is to:
+Eating before exercise, as opposed to exercising in the fasting state, can improve performance and is a great way to boost stamina and endurance.
+So, stock up on bundles of energy by including a nutritious snack 30 to 60 minutes before your workout.

 • Help prevent a low blood sugar which can wreck havoc on your energy level resulting in light-headedness and loss of concentration.